Queen Elizabeth Safari Guide

 Follow the five-day route

-Queen Elizabeth carries wildlife, colonial-era conservation history, crater country, and living communities in one landscape.
+Queen Elizabeth carries wildlife, community memory, colonial-era conservation, and western Uganda's changing landscapes in one park.

 The first impression